XiangpengHao/bf-tree-docs/README.md

 - **Range index**: records are sorted.

 The core of Bf-Tree are the mini-page abstraction and the buffer pool to support it.

+Thank you for your time on Bf-Tree, I'm all ears for any feedback!

 ## Mini-pages